-An atmosphere is a sheet of gases that surround material body or a planet.
-It is controlled by the gravity of that body.
-Argon, oxygen and nitrogen form the three main constitutions of the atmosphere.
+An atmosphere is a blanket of gases that surrounds Earth.
+It is held near the surface of the planet by Earth’s gravitational attraction.
+Argon, oxygen and nitrogen from the three main constitutions of the atmosphere.

-About 80 percent of the mass of earth’s atmosphere is contained below 10 km altitude.
+About 80% of the mass of earth’s atmosphere is contained below 10 km altitude.
 The atmosphere of earth is mostly composed of many gases including nitrogen, oxygen, carbon dioxide.
 This helps protect living organisms from genetic damage by solar ultraviolet radiation, solar wind and cosmic rays.

 The earth’s atmosphere is divided into layers based on the temperature field.
 These layers are:

-Troposphere: It is the undermost layer of the earth’s atmosphere.
+It is the undermost layer of the earth’s atmosphere.
 At the base of the troposphere, the air is warmer.
-Density and air pressure also decrease with the altitude.
+Density and air pressure also decrease with altitude.

-The exosphere is the upper limit of earth’s atmosphere.
+It is the upper limit of the earth’s atmosphere.
 It extends from the top of the thermosphere up to 10,000 km.

-The atmospheric composition on Earth is largely conducted by the by-products of the life that it nurse.
+The atmospheric composition of gas on Earth is largely conducted by the by-products of the life that it nurse.

-Traces of hydrogen, neon, helium, nitrous oxide, ozone and other “noble” gases, but generally a variable amount of water vapour is also present, on average about 1 percent at sea level.
+Traces of hydrogen, neon, helium, nitrous oxide, ozone and other “noble” gases, but generally a variable amount of water vapour is also present, on average about 1% at sea level.

 Frequently Asked Questions